ManeeshaFullStack/SkillVerge/README.md

 - 📘 Branded landing page with clean layout
 - 🎓 Sections for courses, seminars, and quizzes
 - 🧩 Modular structure, ready for expansion
-- 📱 Bootstrap-based design (partially responsive)
+- 📱 Bootstrap-based design (responsive)
 - ⚡ Use of jQuery for interactivity (expandable menus, animations)

 ---